Rabindra-Sapkota/Django-HandsOn/README.md

     - basic_django/urls.py &#8594; Routes web-request based on URL

 - We can rename parent poject folder as basic_django-project to avoid confusions
+- Or we could also go inside our project folder (say: basic_django-project) and create project as :
+  - `django-admin startproject basic_django .`
 - Run webserver
   - `cd basic_django`
   - `python manage.py runserver`